Meet My Monster: Borderline Personality Disorder

 I’m sitting at my laptop, tears streaming down my cheeks, painfully aware of what feels like a hollow cavity where my heart is.
 My throat is tight; my head is spinning.
 All I can seem to think about is what I should be doing: writing my book.

 And my “monster” has picked the perfect time to visit.
 She’s trying to convince me this book isn’t worth writing, that I’m not good enough to write it anyway.
 She’s asking me why I bother.
 She’s wondering why I didn’t kill myself four years ago, like she urged me to.
-She tells me I could’ve spared him from this mess, and he would’ve been none the wiser.
+She tells me I could’ve spared my husband from this mess, and he would’ve been none the wiser.

 And she’s winning.
 The proof is in my tears.
 It’s right here, in this very article, which I’m writing instead of working on my book or my freelance articles which are due in two days.